"How's your day going?"

 Morning Pages is a concept created by writer and filmmaker, Julia Cameron.

-The original concept is to write out 3 long hand pages of whatever is passing through your conscious mind in the moment of writing.
+The original concept of the 'Morning Pages' is to write out 3 long-hand pages of whatever is passing through your conscious mind in the moment of writing.

 It's a very freeing, unstructured way to clear your mind of everything you can muster.

 EXAMPLE: My Morning Pages today went something like this: